SAP-samples/btp-setup-automator/README.md

 ## Using BTP-SETUP-AUTOMATOR

 You can run the container directly via the terminal or within VS Code.
+Start the script via a command:
+      ```bash
+    ./btpsa
+    ```

 [Read the detailed instructions](docs/README.md) on how to setup your SAP BTP account for a use case with the `btp-setup-automator`.